Tutorial

 2. Add a swagger_path :index do for every type of action

-3. In the bottom, add a def swagger_definitions do function.
+3. In the bottom, add a def swagger_definitions do function

-When is run, we will end up with code that looks like this for the index function:
+When it is run, we will end up with code that looks like this for the index function:

 swagger_path :index do